niebert/JavascriptClassCreator/README.md

 * Developer [Mihai Bazon](http://lisperator.net/) create UglifyJS, a great tool to handle and parse Javascript Code and minify the Javascript code (see [Source Code of UglifyJS](https://github.com/mishoo/UglifyJS2)).
 * The wrapper for UglifyJS is written [Dan Wolff](http://danwolff.se/).
 His UglifyJS-Online example is used to minify/compress the exported Javascript code of generated JS Classes (For Online Example of the [UglifyJS-Wrapper](https://skalman.github.io/UglifyJS-online/) see source code on https://github.com/Skalman/UglifyJS-online for the Online-Version of the Wrapper.
 * Developers of ACE Code Editor https://ace.c9.io (Javascript Editing uses the Editor in iFrames)
+* [FileSaver.js](https://github.com/eligrey/FileSaver.js) Developer Eli Grey provided the ___FileSaver.js___ that is used to store created JSCC files to the local filesystem.
+JSCC uses the same mechanism of browsers, that allows a ___Save as...___ in the context menu of a web pages or image.
+So not uncontrolled write access to your file system is implemented, because users have to select the locations in which the user whats to store the file (e.g. JSON, Javascript or HTML).
 * [JointJS](https://github.com/clientIO/joint) JointJS is a JavaScript diagramming library.
 It can be used to create either static diagrams.
 JointJS is used in this project to create UML-diagrams, that are interactive diagramming in conjunction and application builder in Javascript.
 * [Inheritage for JavaScript with protoypes](http://phrogz.net/js/classes/OOPinJS2.html) by Gavin Kistner
 * [3 ways to define a JavaScript class](https://www.phpied.com/3-ways-to-define-a-javascript-class/) by Stoyan Stefanov